adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 * The use of sexualized language or imagery and sexual attention or advances
 * The use of inappropriate images, including in a community member's avatar
-* The use of inappropriate language, including in a community member's nickname
+* The use of inappropriate language or profanity, including in a community member's nickname
 * Any spamming, flaming, baiting or other attention-stealing behavior
 * Excessive or unwelcome helping; answering outside the scope of the question asked